Jerome B. Wheeler: New York

 After the war, Wheeler returned to Troy, New York and worked as a bookkeeper.
 Wheeler moved to New York City about May 1866 and took a clerical position at John F. Barkley and Company, a grain merchant.
 He worked at Holt and Company, a large flour and grain commission house, starting in 1869 as a bookkeeper.
 He had several positions before becoming a full partner in the firm after 10 years at the firm.

 Wheeler married Harriet Macy Valentine in 1870.
 She was a descendant of Thomas Macy, one of the first European settlers in Nantucket, and niece of Rowland Hussey Macy who founded the R.H.
 Macy and Company, which became a large department store in New York City.
 In 1879, a few years after Rowland Hussey Macy's death, Charles Webster brought Wheeler in to be a 45% partner in the purchase of the department store.
 He remained a partner until 1888, when there was stiff competition from other department stores with fruitful advertising campaigns.

 Wheeler died in Colorado in December 1918.
 He is interred at Woodlawn Cemetery in the Bronx, New York City.

 Colorado

-In 1883 Wheeler visited Colorado and "fell in love with the Colorado mountains".
+In 1883, Wheeler visited Colorado and "fell in love with the Colorado mountains".

 Aspen

-He decided to invest in "productive mines" in Aspen and Leadville.
+Wheeler decided to invest in "productive mines" in Aspen and Leadville.
 Within Aspen, Wheeler purchased mines and built a tramway to bring ore down the mountain where it was processed in a smelter he built at the base of the mountain.
 The smelter was owned by the Aspen Smelting Company.
 Wheeler was president of the Croseus Gold Mining and Milling Company.
 He spent nearly one million dollars each to build the Hotel Jerome and the Wheeler Opera House.
 He also invested in the Colorado Midland Railway and in 1885 became a director of the organization.
 In 1888, Wheeler had the Wheeler-Stallard House built, but never lived in the home.
-Wheeler also built a mountain tramway and a bank in Aspen.